SCLBD/DeepfakeBench/README.md

 To train other detectors using the code mentioned above, you can specify the config file accordingly.
 However, for the Face X-ray detector, an additional step is required before training.
 To save training time, a pickle file is generated to store the Top-N nearest images for each given image.
 To generate this file, you should run the [`generate_xray_nearest.py`](./training/dataset/generate_xray_nearest.py) file.
 Once the pickle file is created, you can train the Face X-ray detector using the same way above.

+**Please note**: In this benchmark, the validation set is not utilized.
+Instead, the model is evaluated during the training process every 300 iterations as a default setting.
+This idea is derived from the [Repo](https://github.com/liangchen527/SLADD), suggesting the selection of the model with the best performance on the test set for evaluation, rather than using a separate evaluation set.
+By following this methodology, the model's performance is monitored and assessed using the test set throughout the training process.
+This allows for continuous evaluation and enables the selection of the best-performing model based on its performance on the test set.

 ## 📦 Supported Detectors